-There’s a scene in Yang’s American Born Chinese where a white teacher introduces new student Jin Wang as “coming all the way from China.
-And Jin Wang mutters, mostly to himself, that he moved there from San Francisco.
-The New Kid reminds me of this scene, where the white teachers constantly call the African-American students the wrong names.
-The racism is subtle, but it’s there.
-I love that both these books call it out and brings it to readers’ attention.
+A scene in New Kid reminds me of a scene in American Born Chinese, where a white teacher introduces new student Jin Wang as “coming all the way from China.”
+Jin Wang mutters, mostly to himself, that he moved there from San Francisco.
+Similarly, in New Kid, teachers constantly mispronounce African American students’ names.

 AUTHOR: Jerry Craft

 SUMMARY OF NEW KID

 Jordan Banks lives in the Washington Heights neighborhood of New York City with his mother and father.
 On the first day of school, Jordan starts at a new school, an expensive private school where Jordan is one of a handful of scholarship students.
 Nearly all of his new classmates are wealthy and white, and Jordan and the other “scholarship students” attempt to fit in without losing themselves in the process.